Lower-priced single-motor Polestar 2: 260+ miles with heat pump

 The Polestar 2 hasn’t been rated for safety in the U.S., but it was awarded a 5-star Euro NCAP rating in March.
 The standard safety set includes nine airbags plus active-safety support for pedestrians, cyclists, and lane-keeping.

-Polestar will continue to offer a third model—a Launch Edition that comes fully loaded and “at a slight price advantage vs. adding individual packaged to a dual-motor Polestar 2.”

 The single-motor version of the Polestar 2 will arrive for the U.S. by the end of the year while the dual-motor base version arrives soon.
 Both are part of a major expansion for the brand in the U.S. as it plans to add 15 more showrooms across the country this year alone.
-In the meantime Launch Edition models continue to be available at $61,200, including the $1,300 destination fee.
+In the meantime Launch Edition models come fully loaded and “at a slight price advantage vs. adding individual packaged to a dual-motor Polestar 2,” at $61,200, including the $1,300 destination fee.